 Food calories come in different shapes and sizes — a chocolate bar can pack more calories than one kilogram of vegetables, even though they have extremely different nutritional values.
 Here, we’ll look at what 200 Calories look like as different foods, as well as discuss the basics about calories.
 The results will surprise you.

 So, what is a calorie?
 Well, a calorie is a unit of measure for energy.
 The physical calorie is defined as the amount of energy needed to raise the temperature of one gram of water by one degree Celsius at a pressure of one atmosphere.
-However, nutritionists often use “calorie” as a term for 1000 calories — the amount of energy needed to raise the temperature of one kilogram of water by one degree Celsius.
+However, nutritionists often use “Calorie” as a term for 1000 calories — the amount of energy needed to raise the temperature of one kilogram of water by one degree Celsius.

-The large calorie is thus equal to 1000 small calories or one kilocalorie.
-But the main take-away is that a calorie is not related to nutrients or food quantities — it simply refers to the energy contained (in food, in this case).
-In spite of its non-official status, the large calorie is still widely used as a unit of food energy.
+The large Calorie is thus equal to 1000 small calories or one kilocalorie.
+But the main takeaway is that a calorie is not related to nutrients or food quantities — it simply refers to the energy contained (in food, in this case).
+In spite of its non-official status, the large Calorie is still widely used as a unit of food energy.
 The small calorie is also often used for measurements in chemistry, although the amounts involved are typically recorded in kilocalories.

-It’s no definite standard, but as a rule of thumb, raw, healthier foods have less calories per gram than more condensed unhealthy foods such as sweets and bacon.
-If you’re eating just 4 tootsie pops — BAM, that’s 200 calories.
+It’s no definite standard, but as a rule of thumb, raw, healthier foods have fewer calories per gram than more condensed, more intensely-processed unhealthy foods such as sweets and bacon.
+Have just 4 tootsie pops — BAM, that’s 200 calories.
 Same goes for 17 gummy bears.
-Canola oil is the most calorically condensed thing here, with 200 calories in a mere 23 grams — little more than a teaspoon.
+Canola oil is the most calorically condensed thing here, with 200 Calories in a mere 23 grams — little more than a teaspoon.